raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/1. Spring Core/5. Dispatcher Servlet/README.md

 # Dispatcher Servlet

-- The DispatcherServlet is a core component of the Spring Framework, specifically within the Spring MVC (Model-View-Controller) module.
+- The `DispatcherServlet` is a core component of the Spring Framework, specifically within the Spring MVC (Model-View-Controller) module.
-- All HTTP requests are strictly routed through the DispatcherServlet.
+- All HTTP requests are strictly routed through the `DispatcherServlet`.
 - This servlet acts as the front controller, handling and delegating incoming requests to the appropriate controllers and handlers.

 ### DispatcherServlet Overview

 1. **Central Dispatcher**:

-   - The DispatcherServlet is the front controller in the Spring MVC framework.
+   - The `DispatcherServlet` is the front controller in the Spring MVC framework.
    - It acts as a central dispatcher for handling HTTP requests, routing them to appropriate handlers/controllers, and returning the responses.

 2. **Request Handling**:

-   - When a client makes an HTTP request, the DispatcherServlet intercepts it.
+   - When a client makes an HTTP request, the `DispatcherServlet` intercepts it.
    - It consults the handler mapping to find the appropriate controller.
    - It then delegates the request to the controller and processes the response.

 3. **Processing Workflow**:
-   - **Request Mapping**: DispatcherServlet uses handler mappings to route requests to the correct controller method.
+   - **Request Mapping**: `DispatcherServlet` uses handler mappings to route requests to the correct controller method.
    - **Controller Invocation**: The chosen controller processes the request and generates a `ModelAndView` object or an JSON API response.
-   - **View Resolution**: The DispatcherServlet uses view resolvers to determine the view (usually a JSP, Thymeleaf template, or other view technology) that should be used to render the response.
+   - **View Resolution**: The `DispatcherServlet` uses view resolvers to determine the view (usually a JSP, Thymeleaf template, or other view technology) that should be used to render the response.
    - **Response Rendering**: The view is rendered, and the final response is sent back to the client.

 ### Key Components Integrated with DispatcherServlet